What to learn from a few visible transitions' statistics?: Proof of Eq.

 where the second equality follows from \([ \mathbf{W}_\text{ex}]_{i,\Omega + k'} =0\) for any \(i\) and \(1\leq k' \leq \abs{\mathcal{L}}\).
 Hence its matrix exponential \(\exp(\mathbf{W}_\text{ex})=\sum_{k=0}^\infty \mathbf{W}_\text{ex}^k/k!\) is such that its top-left block is its own exponential, i.e.

 where the last column has a non-square block of zeroes and one \(\abs{\mathcal{L}}\times \abs{\mathcal{L}}\) identity matrix.

-We now use the fact that the survival probability density of a process described by stochastic matrix \(\mathbf{W}\) and starting in state \(i\) does not reach state \(j\) by time $t$ is given by~\cite{redner2001guide, sekimoto2021derivation}.

-We are interested in the case where a visible transition was performed at time zero, thus the initial state is \(\lket{\ell_i}\), \(\ell_i\in \mathcal{L}\), and the next visible transition \(\ell_{i+1} \in \mathcal{L}\) is performed by time \(t\), which is equivalent to the first-passage distribution.
-We evaluate the survival density related to the respective sink \(s_{\ell_{i+1}}\):
+We are interested in the case where a visible transition was performed at time zero, thus the initial state is \(\lket{\ell_i}\), \(\ell_i\in \mathcal{L}\), and the next visible transition \(\ell_{i+1} \in \mathcal{L}\) is performed by time \(t\), which is equivalent to the first-passage distribution. {Hence the transition analogue of Eq.~\eqref{survival} is the survival density related to the respective sink \(s_{\ell_{i+1}}\):}

 where the last equality comes from the fact that the matrix element in question belongs to the bottom left block of Eq.~\eqref{matrixexponential}.
-The first-passage distribution is given by the time derivative \( \mathbb{F} = -\partial_t \mathbb{S} \), hence
+The {first-transition} distribution is given by the time derivative \( \mathbb{F} = -\partial_t \mathbb{S} \), hence

 which provides the desired result